seanf316/P2-Movie-Buff-Or-Bluff/README.md

 ## Project Goals

 This is my second portfolio project for [Code Institute](https://codeinstitute.net/) and my goal with this project is to display my newly acquired Javascript skills.
 I decided to build a Movie based quiz site that will allow repeated playability.
-To do this I set up the quiz to call on an API - [opentdb.com](https://opentdb.com/), to retrieve the questions and answers, etc. This was very challenging.
+To do this I set up the quiz to call on an API - [opentdb.com](https://opentdb.com/), to retrieve the questions and answers, etc. I wanted the site to have a simple but pleasing layout and I wanted to have visuals to support the correct/incorrect answers.
+Most of all I wanted it to be fun.

 ## Target Audience